Skip to content

 Figure 2-8 Asymptotic upper bound of a function

 2. Omit all coefficients.
-For example, looping \(2n\), \(5n + 1\) times, etc., can be simplified to \(n\) times since the coefficient before \(n\) does not impact the time complexity.
+For example, looping \(2n\) times, \(5n + 1\) times, etc., can all be simplified as \(n\) times, because the coefficient before \(n\) does not affect time complexity.

 def algorithm(n: int):

-a = 1 # +0 (trick 1)
+a = 1 # +0 (Technique 1)

-a = a + n # +0 (trick 1)
+a = a + n # +0 (Technique 1)

-# +n (technique 2)
+# +n (Technique 2)

 for i in range(5 * n + 1):